BTR-90: Development

 The development of the BTR-90 was carried out at the Arzamas Machine Building Plant (AMZ), a subsidiary of the Military Industrial Company.
 Development commenced in the early 1990s, with the first prototype completed and displayed to the public in 1994.
 The vehicle was intended to be used by mechanized units of the Russian army, as well as marine units of the Russian Navy, as a vehicle for providing fire support, transportation of personnel, surveillance, reconnaissance, and patrolling tasks.
-A wide range of vehicles suiting various requirements can be developed on the basis of the BTR-90 chassis.
+A wide range of vehicles suiting various requirements can be developed on the BTR-90 chassis.

 The vehicle is designed to be highly mobile and maneuverable in all terrain, while providing a high level of protection for its crew and passengers.
 The BTR-90 is fitted with a gun turret identical to the one used on the BMP-2.

 Description

 The BTR-90 has a pointed nose, somewhat similar to that of the LAV-25.
 The hull is made of welded steel armour plate, and is slightly larger and higher than the BTR-80, from which it is developed.

 A turbo charged, liquid cooled, multi-fuel diesel engine is used, which can develop 510 bhp.
 The vehicle has eight-wheel drive and has an automatic reversible hydro mechanical transmission, which is capable of providing different speeds to each side of the vehicle.
 It has duplicated electrical and compressed air engine start systems.
-The wheels are utilized with independent torsion-bar suspension and the traverse arms have high capacity telescopic hydraulic shock absorbers.
+The wheels use an independent torsion-bar suspension and the traverse arms have high capacity telescopic hydraulic shock absorbers.

 Communication equipment installed in the BTR-90 include an R-163-50U radio set for external communications, an R-163UP receiver, and an R-174 intercom device for communication between the crew members.